“True freedom lies in consuming lightly, sharing much, and mastering

 I begged him to explain what was going on.
 But he seemed just as confused and disoriented as I was.
 Just as he was finally about to speak, we heard faint chanting and drum beats coming from behind the trees on the beach.
 The strong rhythm and noise of the drums had the feel of what one might hear coming from an energetic drum circle, though the sounds grew louder with each passing moment.
-Like in a drum circle, the rhythm was not particularly precise in its rhythmic articulation or perfect in its patterned structure but it did lock into a powerful groove that could trigger the psychic state of ‘group mind’ from the shared rhythmic experience — the kind of sensory stimulation that gives rise to ritual, rapture, and trance.
-And sudden extreme violence.
+Like a drum circle groove, the rhythm was not particularly precise in its rhythmic articulation or perfect in its patterned structure but it did create a potent vibe that could trigger the psychic state of ‘group mind’ from the shared rhythmic experience — the kind of sensory stimulation that gives rise to ritual, rapture, and trance.
+And shocking violence.

 Dozens of men suddenly burst through the trees with canoes and paddles in hand.
 Their bare upper bodies were decorated with bright red and yellow paint and they had bandanas tied around their foreheads.
 They launched the canoes in the surf and headed right for where we were anchored.
 Bob and I looked at each other with mouths wide open and hearts pounding wildly.
 Their chanting and drumming got louder and louder as they approached.
 There must have been two hundred of them.
 One by one our unwary passengers came up on deck only to stare in utter bewilderment at the shocking scene unfolding before them.